-All PhD students, who hold either a Teaching Assistantship or Fellowship must rotate in 2-4 labs during their first year of graduate studies in the Department of Biological Sciences.
+All PhD students, who hold either a Teaching Assistantship or Fellowship will rotate in 3-4 labs during their first year of graduate studies in the Department of Biological Sciences.
 These rotations can only be in labs that are in the Department of Biological Sciences.
+At the conclusion of the rotation, the faculty will provide feedback to the student on the student's likely "fit" for that lab.
+The discussion to join the lab can be initiated by either party at this time.

-PhD student are allowed to rotate in the same lab twice - although this is not encouraged.

-Joining a lab is not solely based on an agreement between the student and professor, but MUST be approved by the Chair of the Graduate Program.
+PhD students are allowed to rotate in the same lab twice - although this is not encouraged.
+Joining a lab is not solely based on an agreement between the student and professor, but needs to be approved by the Chair of the Graduate Program.

-At the end of the 2nd semester the lab assignments will be processed by the Graduate Office using the student's and faculty's lists of preference.
+Students need to fill out a Lab Placement form, also signed by the faculty member confirming the decision.
+At the end of the 2nd semester the lab assignments will be processed by the Graduate Office.
 If a student wants to join a lab after 2 rotations, the student will need to submit a request to the BIOL Graduate Office before the end of the first semester.